Employee & Family Assistance Program

 EFAP is available to UBC retirees and to eligible surviving family of UBC employees.
 You must enrol in the Retirement and Survivor Benefits Program within a specific time frame to be eligible for this benefit.

 Are my dependents covered?

 Your spouse, children and dependent parents may be eligible to receive coverage under your EFAP.
 Learn more about whether your spouse or children are considered dependents.

 See Benefit Coverage Start and End Dates for details on when your coverage begins and ends.

-Visit the Forms page to complete an opt-out form or change form.
+Visit the Forms page to complete a change form.